-Hannah is also Coordinator of the New Zealand Product Stewardship Council, Co-founder and Policy Spokesperson for Takeaway Throwaways, and a Committee member of the Aotearoa Plastic Pollution Alliance.
-She is a Researcher for Eunomia, and currently on the Ministry for the Environment's Technical Advisory Group for the Container Return Scheme Design Project.
+Hannah is also Coordinator of the New Zealand Product Stewardship Council, Co-founder and Policy Spokesperson for Takeaway Throwaways.
+She has been part of advisory groups for the Ministry for the Environment, including the update of the New Zealand Waste Strategy and the design of a beverage container return scheme for New Zealand.
 Her research interests include product stewardship, New Zealand waste policy and the Waste Minimisation Act, reusable packaging systems, decentralised community-scale composting, environmental justice and inclusion in the zero waste movement, and the relationship between zero waste policy and climate change mitigation strategies.

 Hannah has published on New Zealand waste policy, and reusable and refillable packaging systems, including for beverages.
 She has previously published in the area of social work practice and poverty, in Europe and New Zealand.